TheTrueTrooper/A-DiscordBot/README.md

 -all runs async programing

--a neat totally !packageable! and easy to use api wrapper for Anime data site.
+-a neat totally !packageable! and easy to use api wrapper for data sites used site.
 Can grab xml data from site.

 -a neat text to voice that got abused